Welding on costume jewelry

 our Pd/Ag welding wire, which you can obtain from your PUK dealer.

-This welding wire is very suitable for many special metals and has a high strength
+This welding wire is very suitable for many special metals, and a high strength of the welded joint can be achieved.